nyagah/fastly-edge-dict-redirects/README.md

   # Usage

-  To create a new edge dictionary run the command below:
+  To create a new edge dictionary run the command below (shouldn't be used that often):

   ```
   $ ./create-edge-dict <SECRET-API-TOKEN> <SERVICE-ID> <EDGE-DICT-NAME>